carbon-design-system/carbon-website-archive/README.md

 yarn dev:internal
 ```

-If you need more detailed information on how setup your machine to develop locally please take a look at our [wiki](https://github.com/carbon-design-system/carbon-website-gatsby/wiki).
+If you need more detailed information on how to setup your machine to develop locally please take a look at our [wiki](https://github.com/carbon-design-system/carbon-website-gatsby/wiki).

 ## 🚀 Build